rchampoux/coursera-getting-and-cleaning-data/README.md

   - From the data set in previous steps, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
   - Writes the resulting data set to UCI_HAR_Averages.txt

-_codebook.txt_ - file describing the data and variable for the dataset which results from running run_analysis.R
+_codebook.md_ - file describing the data and variable for the dataset which results from running run_analysis.R